Mildredkulei7/yolo/README.md

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

-# Creating the Docker Contenirisation to replicate the E-commerce above
+# Creating the Docker Containarisation to replicate the E-commerce above

  ## Install the following
 * node